fchastanet/pronote-puppeteer-agora06/README.md

 - grab data to results folder from pronote into 3 json files
 - process these files and insert data in an sqlite database
 - generate measures based on these data
+- provide a web interface to see measures and subscribe to notifications

 ## 2. Architecture